Evolution of swarming behavior is shaped by how predators attack: Acknowledgments

 \section{Acknowledgments}

-This research has been supported in part by the National Science Foundation (NSF) BEACON Center under Cooperative Agreement DBI-0939454, and NSF grant OCI-1122617.
+We thank the three anonymous reviewers for their many insightful comments and suggestions.
+This research has been supported in part by the National Science Foundation (NSF) BEACON Center under Cooperative Agreement DBI-0939454, by NSF grant OCI-1122617, and by Michigan State University through computational resources provided by the Institute for Cyber-Enabled Research.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.
-We gratefully acknowledge the support of the Michigan State University High Performance Computing Center and the Institute for Cyber Enabled Research (iCER).